aiidateam/aiida-website/docs/news/posts/2024-11-15-aiidalab-mvc.md

 date: 2024-11-15
 ---

-# Designing apps for AiiDAlab, an AiiDA-enabled graphical user interface
+# Design principles for AiiDAlab apps

 For computational scientists, AiiDA can provide such benefits as workflow automation, HPC integration, and full provenance tracking.
-However, performing materials simulations may not be immediately accessible to experimentalists with minimum to no knowledge of the underlying theories.
+However, performing materials simulations may not be immediately accessible to experimentalists with little to no knowledge of the underlying theories.

 To remove this barrier, we've developed [AiiDAlab](https://www.aiidalab.net/), a Jupyter Notebook environment with out-of-the-box AiiDA support on which dedicated user interfaces (UIs) can be developed to abstract the complexities and facilitate the use of materials discovery through computation.

 ![AiiDAlab](https://aiidalab.readthedocs.io/en/latest/_static/aiidalab_logo.png)

-For example, a growing feature set from [Quantum ESPRESSO](https://www.quantum-espresso.org/), a popular open-source package for performing materials simulations, is made accessible through the [Quantum ESPRESSO AiiDAlab app](https://aiidalab-qe.readthedocs.io/), developed hand-in-hand with input and feedback from experimentalists.
+For example, a growing feature set from [Quantum ESPRESSO](https://www.quantum-espresso.org/), a popular open-source package for performing materials simulations, has been made accessible through the [Quantum ESPRESSO AiiDAlab app](https://aiidalab-qe.readthedocs.io/) developed hand-in-hand with input and feedback from experimentalists.
 Similar apps developed along side experimentalists can be found at the [AiiDAlab application registry](https://aiidalab.github.io/aiidalab-registry/).

 Guides for the installation, setup, and usage of AiiDAlab can be found on the [official site](https://www.aiidalab.net/), which also includes basic guidelines for [developing AiiDAlab apps](https://aiidalab.readthedocs.io/en/latest/app_development/index.html).
 This blog, however, is more focused on providing tips and guidelines for designing a flexible, scalable, and extensible AiiDAlab app.